Our Story

 Vision & Mission

-The Anthropocene Research Center provides affordable archaeology field school training to aspiring professional archaeologists from across the world.
-We provide programs that are academically excellent with strong emphasis on skills needed for Cultural Resource Management career.
+The Anthropocene Research Center provides affordable archaeology field school training to aspiring academic & professional archaeologists from across the world.
+We provide programs that are academically excellent, coupled with strong emphasis on skills needed for Cultural Resource Management careers.
+Excellence in research and teaching, transparency and peer review accountability are our central, guiding principles.

 The ARC Story